-Pumpkin Coffee Cake — A FAST and EASY no-mixer pumpkin coffee cake with rich pumpkin flavor!!
+Spiced Pumpkin Crumb Cake — A FAST and EASY no-mixer pumpkin crumb cake with rich pumpkin flavor!!
 Super soft, tender, and topped with the BEST crumble topping that you’ll fall in love with!
 Great for brunches and holiday entertaining!!

-What I also love about this cake is that even 5 days later I had extra pieces wrapped in plastic wrap, which normally makes crumb topping very soggy and soft, but not here.
+What I also love about this pumpkin spice crumb cake is that even 5 days later I had extra pieces wrapped in plastic wrap, which normally makes crumb topping very soggy and soft, but not here.
 Crumbly perfection even days later.

-To make this pumpkin coffee cake with crumble topping, you’ll need:
+To make this pumpkin cake with crumb topping, you’ll need:

 - Granulated sugar